OpenMOOC/simplesamlphp-centos6-rpms/README.md

 simplesamlphp-centos6-rpms
 ==========================

 simplesamlphp repository.
-Some rpms for Centos6 SO.
+Some rpms for Centos6 OS.